jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 The rules.
 We think they control us.
 They don't.
 I'll show you.

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll say something like "if the red team wins this one, education, healthcare, infrastructure, everything will go to shit."
-What he means is elections decide the rule makers and blue rules are good, and red rules are evil.
+What he means is elections decide the rule makers, and blue rules are good, red rules are evil.

 If you buy it, most of us have at some time, you watch blue cable news, read blue blogs, listen to blue talk radio.
 You fill your head with blue's philosophy.
 Soon enough, your face is painted blue, your waving a blue bristol board while yelling blue chants at rallies, marches, and protests.
 You feel like a hero!
 You're fighting evil red philosophy!